Diversity & Inclusion Commission

 Membership & Terms

-The Diversity and Inclusion Commission shall consist of eleven (11) members appointed by the City Council broadly representative of the diversity of the people in the community.
-Four (4) members will serve as ex-officio (non-voting) members of the commission and must represent local armed forces, commercial, industrial, and/or educational segments of the community.
-One of the City Council members will be appointed to serve as an additional ex-officio member of the commission and will also be a non-voting member.
+The Diversity and Inclusion Commission shall consist of eleven (11) members appointed by the City Council broadly representative of the racial, ethnic, and religious groups in the community.
+Four (4) members will be designated as non-voting members of the commission and must represent local armed forces, commercial, industrial, and/or educational segments of the community.
+One (1) of the City Council members will be appointed to serve as an ex-officio member of the commission and will also be a non-voting member.
 Seven (7) additional members will be appointed as voting members who are residents or business owners within the Warrensburg postal code area.
-Members of the commission shall be appointed by the mayor with the approval of the City Council.
-The term of appointment shall be for 2 years.
-No individual shall serve more than 2 full consecutive terms on the committee.
+Members of the commission shall be appointed by the Mayor with the approval of the City Council.
+The term of appointment shall be for three (3) years.
+No individual shall serve more than two (2) full consecutive terms on the committee.

 Duties & Responsibilities

 The powers and duties of the Diversity and Inclusion Committee shall be to:

 - Foster, through community effort or otherwise, goodwill, cooperation and conciliation among community groups and elements of the inhabitants of the City;